 Breeders & Puppy Costs

 As the Labradoodle is one of the most popular designer dog breeds, you shouldn’t have to travel far to find a top-quality breeder.
-Remember that good-quality breeders are likely to have waiting lists for pups, but this is a good sign!
+Remember that good-quality breeders are likely to have waiting lists for pups, but this is a good sign.
 It’s important to work with a breeder who is responsible for ensuring the best health of their pups.
 A great place to start your Labradoodle breeder search is with the ALAA.

 The expected starting price for a standard-sized pup is around $1,000.
 This can rise to several thousand if you are looking to work with a popular breeder or a pup with ‘perfect’ markings or rarer colors.
 If you find a Labradoodle for any less than this price, see it as a warning sign that they could be an irresponsible breeder.
 Or worse, part of a puppy mill that often produces sick and problematic dogs.

 You also need to remember the other costs involved in being a Labradoodle mom or dad.
 You’ll need to buy all of the things that puppies need and ensure they are protected with all relevant vaccinations and health checks.
 And you also need to factor in the ongoing yearly costs and be comfortable in the fact that you can afford it for the rest of your dog’s life.
+We recommend pet insurance for your Labradoodle to help offset medical costs.

 Rescues & Shelters